 \section{Interacting particles system}

 In this section, we extend the theory to multi-particle systems.
 For simplicity, we only consider a two-particle system; however, extending the results to an $N$-particle system is straightforward.
-The Hilbert space of the system is considered, as usual, as the tensor product of one-particle Hilbert spaces.
+As usual, the Hilbert space of the system is taken to be the tensor product of the individual one-particle Hilbert spaces.
 The probability density of a two-particle system in configuration space is given by

-where, $\{\hat{Q}^t_{\bm{x}_1,\bm{x}_2}|(\bm{x}_1,\bm{x}_2)\in \mathbb{R}^6\}$ is a POVM in the two-particle Hilbert space.
+where $\{\hat{Q}^t_{\bm{x}_1,\bm{x}_2}|(\bm{x}_1,\bm{x}_2)\in \mathbb{R}^6\}$ is a POVM in the two-particle Hilbert space.
 Similar to the single-particle theory, the non-relativistic space-time symmetries lead to the following commutation relations:

-where, $\bm{x}=(\bm{x}_1,\bm{x}_2)$.
+where $\bm{x}=(\bm{x}_1,\bm{x}_2)$.
 It is easy to check that the above commutation relations lead to $ \langle \bm{k}_1,\bm{k}_2|\hat{Q_{\bm{0}}^0}|\bm{p}_1,\bm{p}_2\rangle=f(|\bm{p}_1-\bm{k}_1|,|\bm{p}_2-\bm{k}_2|) $, where $f$ is a positive semi-definite kernel in $\mathbb{R}^6$.
-If, as in usual quantum theory, we assume that the separable multi-particle states lead to a separable two-particle probability density---i.e., $|\psi\rangle=\prod_i|\psi_i\rangle \Rightarrow \rho(\bm{x})=\prod_i\rho_i(\bm{x}_i)$---then, we have
+If, as in usual quantum theory, we assume that the separable multi-particle states lead to a separable two-particle probability density---i.e., $|\psi\rangle=\prod_i|\psi_i\rangle \Rightarrow \rho(\bm{x})=\prod_i\rho_i(\bm{x}_i)$---then we have

-where $f_1$ and $f_2$ are radial-positive-kernels in $\mathbb{R}^3$.
-Therefore, the two-particle probability density in configuration space is given by
+where $f_1$ and $f_2$ are radial positive kernels in $\mathbb{R}^3$.
+Therefore, the two-particle probability density in configuration space is given by \begin{widetext}